SK1Y101/sk1y101.github.io/_pages/cv.md

 		In 2020 I became a fellow of the Royal Astronomical Society and a member of the European Astronomical Society to further my interest and professional options, as I have a strong interest in astrophysics research.
 		<br/>
 		In February 2022 I joined the AiCore Training scheme to become an Ai & Data Engineer, to eventually pursue a career in software engineering.
-		In July 2022 I graduated with <Grade> as Mphys (Hons) Physics, Astronomy, and Cosmology at Portsmouth University.
+		In July 2022 I graduated First class as Mphys (Hons) Physics, Astronomy, and Cosmology at Portsmouth University.
 		<br/>
 		I am also a beginner learner of Japanese, having undertaken extracurricular language modules that I intend to continue after graduation.
 		</div>